redwoodjs/redwood/docs/docs/auth/azure.md

 *not* be added to `redwood.toml`)

 #### Update const activeDirectoryClient instance

-This lets the MSAL (Microsoft Authentication Library) web side client know about our new B2C allowed authority that we defined in the .env file
+This lets the MSAL web side client know about our new B2C allowed authority that we defined in the .env file

 ```jsx title="./web/auth.{js,ts}
 const azureActiveDirectoryClient = new PublicClientApplication({